Why Serbia?

 In-Demand Jobs & Monthly Salaries

 Current vacancies across Serbia's highest-demand sectors.
-All roles are open to male and female applicants aged 18+.
+All roles are open to male and female applicants aged 18 and above.

 1Hotel HousekeeperM / F18+€600 – €850Hospitality experience preferred; flexible schedule